pedrorrivero/qrand/CONTRIBUTING.md

 pre-commit installed at .git/hooks/commit-msg
 ```

+## Style
+We enforce a specific style of code syntax by using [Black](https://github.com/psf/black).
+Also, for naming, we follow the usual [Python convention](https://namingconvention.org/python/).
+Finally, for git commits, we adhere to the [Conventional Commits](https://www.conventionalcommits.org/) standard.

 ## Documentation
 For this project we adhere to the [numpydoc docstring guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 If you make any changes to the code, remember updating the docstring wherever relevant.